Spine Care

 Often the first step in treating spine pain is to explore a range of non-surgical treatment options such as:

-Pain Management – We offer several ways to manage pain, including biofeedback, medication, transcutaneous electrical nerve stimulation and counseling.
+- Pain Management – We offer several ways to manage pain, including biofeedback, medication, transcutaneous electrical nerve stimulation and counseling.

-Injections – Injections may offer temporary relief based on the type and location of the pain.
+- Injections – Injections may offer temporary relief based on the type and location of the pain.
 We offer epidural steroid injections, cortisone steroid injections, facet joint injections and injections to the nerve root sacroiliac.

-Physical Therapy – A physical therapist may help strengthen the muscles around the spine with passive and/or active treatments, stretching and exercises
+- Physical Therapy – A physical therapist may help strengthen the muscles around the spine with passive and/or active treatments, stretching and exercises suggestions for low impact and/or strengthening.

 Surgical Services for Spine